Climate change in Germany: Dedicated Federal Ministries

 Mitigation efforts are being undertaken at all levels of government.
 Federal-level efforts are being carried out by the Umweltbundesamt (UBA), Germany's primary environmental protection agency, serving a similar function to the US' EPA.
 The UBA's primary role is to make environmental risk assessments and deliver policy recommendations to the Ministry of the Environment.
 The agency is also in charge of enforcing environmental protection laws including in the approval process for new pharmaceuticals and pesticides and CO2 trading.

 2019 climate change act

 The Federal Cabinet initiated the climate change act in October 2019 to make climate targets legally binding.
 It will include how much CO_{2} each sector is allowed to emit per year.
 It is quantified and verifiable sectoral targets for every year from 2020 to 2030.
 The Federal Environment Agency and an independent council of experts will be responsible for monitoring.

+Litigation

 International cooperation

 Germany has taken steps to address climate change since the mid-1980s, starting with their participation in the international negotiations of the Montreal Protocol which was signed in 1987.